jess-wakelin/jess-wakelin.github.io/README.md

     - change dark mode to default
     - change switch to be more intuitive
     - change titles to be bigger
-    - improve splash picture (sometimes API gives bad picture)
+    - ~~improve splash picture (sometimes API gives bad picture)~~
     - nav accent with upscaled label is out of line on hamburger menu
+    - redo portfolio pictures for better quality
+    - increase size of github icon in portfolio

 1. testing